webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 we brought up that you can mark how to interpolate inter-stage variables with the `@interpolate(...)` attribute.
 One option is `sample`, in which case the fragment shader will be run once for each sample.
-There are also builtins like `@builtin(sample_index)`, which well tell you which sample you are currently working on, and `@builtin(sample_mask)`, which, as an input, will tell you which samples were inside the triangle, and, as an output, will they you prevent sample points from getting updated.
+There are also builtins like `@builtin(sample_index)`, which will tell you which sample you are currently working on, and `@builtin(sample_mask)`, which, as an input, will tell you which samples were inside the triangle, and, as an output, will let you prevent sample points from getting updated.

 ## `center` vs `centroid`